 Generally, we favour local ales when we’re travelling but we’d been to Amsterdam before and satisfied that desire so we were more open to alternative drinking establishments.
 This place, specialising in American craft beer and with 35 on draught plus a couple of hundred others available in cans and bottles, was on the way and an easy side-journey to take.

 We parked ourselves at the bar and had a very nice couple of drinks each.
 The staff were friendly and there was some great music being played.
-When Joe Walsh’s In The City started up and I nodded appreciatively at the barman, remarking it was the end music to The Warriors, this led to the pair of us reenacting the following scene from the film.
+When Joe Walsh’s In The City started up and I nodded appreciatively at the barman, remarking it was the end music to The Warriors, this led to the pair of us re-enacting that scene from the film.
 As you know, that’s a global law when anyone mentions that movie and I’m no lawbreaker.

 The Erotic Museum